Sébastien Pocognoli: AZ

-On 20 June 2007, Pocognoli left Genk to join Eredivisie side AZ Alkmaar, signing a five–year contract with them.
+On 20 June 2007, Pocognoli left Genk to join Eredivisie side AZ, signing a five–year contract with them.
 The fee was worth about €2.75 million.
 Upon joining the club, Pocognoli revealed that he had an offer to join Bayer Leverkusen, but opted for AZ instead.

-Pocognoli made his AZ Alkmaar debut, where he came on as a substitute in the second half, in a 4–0 win over VVV-Venlo in the opening game of the season.
+Pocognoli made his AZ debut when he came on as a substitute in the second half in a 4–0 win over VVV-Venlo in the opening game of the season.
 Pocognoli then scored his first goal for the club, in the UEFA Cup match, in a 1–0 win over Paços de Ferreira on 20 September 2007.
 Pocognoli scored his first league goal for the club on 9 December 2007, in a 2–1 win over Utrecht and his second later came on 22 January 2008, in a 2–1 loss against NAC Breda.
 Despite being absent several times, Pocognoli went on to make thirty–three appearances and scoring three times in all competition, under the management of Louis van Gaal.

 In the 2008–09 season, Pocognoli continued to be in the first team regular at the club and then scored his first goal of the season, just coming on as a substitute, in a 3–3 draw against Heerenveen on 1 November 2008.
 His second goal for the club later came on 21 January 2009, in a 3–0 win over Achilles '29 and three days later on 24 January 2009, he scored again in a 2–0 win over De Graafschap.
 As the 2008–09 season, Pocognoli suffered an injury, which kept him out for six weeks.
-Despite this, he helped the club win the league for the first time since 1981 after title contender Ajax lost 6–2 to PSV Eindhoven on 18 April 2009.
+Despite this, he helped the club win the league for the first time since 1981 after title contender Ajax lost 6–2 to PSV on 18 April 2009.
 Pocognoli went on to make twenty–seven appearances and scoring three times in all competition in the 2008–09 season.

 Ahead of the 2009–10 season, Pocognoli surprisingly attracted interest from La Liga side Barcelona.
 He ended the transfer speculation when he signed a contract with the club on 14 June 2009, keeping him until 2014.
 Pocognoli helped the club win the Johan Cruyff Shield, where he set up one of the goals, in a 5–1 win over Heereveen.
 However, his first team opportunities was limited under the new management of Ronald Koeman, due to injury and spent most of the first half of the season on the substitute bench.
 Despite this, Pocognoli set up one of the goals in the Group Stage match of the UEFA Champions League, in a 1–1 draw against Standard Liège on 9 December 2009 and then scored his first goal for the club, in a 3–0 win over ADO Den Haag a week later on 19 December 2009.

 During his time at AZ, Pocognoli later credit Van Gaal for his role of helping his formation as a footballer.